The Mathematics of Tie Knots

 In both cases, there are 4 possible tie knots of a particular length: there are two choices of alternating sequences of $L$ and $R$ (depending on the starting move), and two choices of flat facade.
 The new tie sequences also have the same knot type as the original knot, as can be seen by using reductions I or II, then III or IV. \end{proof}

 While \prop{infinitely-often} guarantees that tie knot types will appear infinitely often as the number of tie moves increases, it is entirely possible there may be other, different tie sequences for a knot that appear as the number of tie moves increases.
-For example, it is possible that the twist knots may have different reduced sequences when there are a greater number of tie moves.
-In this case, \lem{twist} will need to change.
+As discussed above, it is possible that the twist knots may have a fourth (or fifth, or more) reduced tie sequence when there are a greater number of tie moves.

 We also observed that the left and right trefoil knots appeared in our list of tie knots.
 These knots are mirror images\footnote{Recall that to find the mirror image of a knot, we take a knot diagram, then switch all the crossings.} of each other.
 We have not tried to find the mirror images of any other knot types as a tie knot.
 However, arguments similar to \prop{infinitely-often} allows us to immediately prove the following.